oscarjes/bootcamp-ruby/week1/assignment/README.md

-#Ruby Todo App
+# Ruby Todo App

-This is a todo app.
+This is a todo app that can be used for creating and updating a bucket list.

-##Functions
+## Functions

-- display a list of tasks
+- [x] Can display your bucket list of tasks
-- add/remove to do tasks
-- mark tasks as done/undone
+- [x] Can mark items as done / not done
-- check if tasks have been done
+- [x] Can display lists of tasks that have been completed / not completed
+- [x] Can add new tasks to your bucket list
+- [x] Can remove existing tasks from your bucket list